 - obtain a green card to become a U.S. permanent resident.

-Obtaining approval of an H-1B petition may require up to 4 to 6 months.
-Premium Processing is available if you or your employing department is willing to pay an additional $1,225 fee to the USCIS.
-Although the OISS will do its best to accommodate your needs, it is not within our power to circumvent the system or shortcut federal regulations.
+Obtaining approval of an H-1B petition will require many months.
+Premium Processing is available if you or your employing department is willing to pay an additional fee to USCIS.
+Although OISS will do its best to accommodate your needs, it is not within our power to circumvent the system or shortcut federal regulations.
 Therefore, it is imperative that you plan accordingly and submit the required information as quickly as possible.

 The U.S. government has set certain standards for use of H-1B non-immigrant classification.
 The foreign employee must: